andreamazz/AMScrollingNavbar/README.md

 Enable the scrolling
 --------------------
-To enable the scrolling effect you simply need to call followScrollView: providing the UIScrollView's instance that will be tracked, like this:
+To enable the scrolling effect you simply need to call followScrollView: providing the UIView's instance that will be tracked, like this:
 ```objc
 [self followScrollView:self.scrollView];
 ```